 The Bottom Line

 Todoist’s MCP server is a 4/5.
-The SDK-first architecture, three transport protocols, OAuth authentication, MCP Apps support, and 40+ tools represent the most ambitious and most complete productivity MCP server we’ve seen.
-Since our initial review, reminders have been added (v8.6.0), project health analytics shipped (v8.5.0), and retry logic with exponential backoff improved production reliability (v8.8.3).
+The SDK-first architecture, Streamable HTTP, OAuth authentication, MCP Apps support, and 41+ tools represent the most ambitious and most complete productivity MCP server we’ve seen.
+Since our initial review, reminders, project health analytics, filter management, retry logic, and now update-labels have shipped — and the p1 add-sections bug that made Claude Web unusable for section creation has finally been fixed.

 This review is part of our MCP server review series.
 We research every server we review — examining documentation, architecture, community health, and real user reports.
 See our methodology for how we rate.